haroohie-club/ChokuretsuTranslationUtility/Documentation/HaruhiChokuretsuLib.md

 # HaruhiChokuretsuLib
 The HaruhiChokuretsuLib project is the primary library which the rest of the solution depends on.
-It contains a Helpers class with various helper methods as well as three primary parts.
+It contains a Helpers class with various helper methods as well as three namespaces.

+Before reading this documentation, it is recommended you familiarize yourself with the [reverse engineering documentation](./ReverseEngineering.md) as it will provide context for what is being described here.

 ## Helpers
 The following helper methods are available:

 * `DecompressData()` and `CompressData()` &ndash; Implementations of the Shade compresssion algorithm that accept and return byte arrays.
 * `GetPaletteFromImage()` &ndash; A simplified implementation of [this](https://github.com/antigones/palette_extraction) palette extraction routine.
 Creates an arbitarily sized palette of colors used in an image.
 Used for changing palette data in Shade texture files.